tcal-x/tcal-x.github.io/_posts/2021-01-23-Fomu-Donut.md

 See [Litex Issue #73](https://github.com/enjoy-digital/litex/issues/773) for more information and status.

-With this fix, serialboot worked!
+With this fix, serialboot worked!   _NOTE: if nothing happens after you connect, hit return a couple times.
+If you get the `lite>` prompt, just type `serialboot` then return to force a serialboot attempt._

 ```
 --============== Boot ==================--
 Booting from serial...